CEP7 Solid State Overload Relays

 - Additional Feature Details

 The bipolar latching relay which controls the normally-closed trip contacts and normally-open alarm circuit contacts is self-enclosed, insulating the electro-magnet and shielding against airborne metal particles and other environmental debris.
-This second generation CEP7 has been tested to operate in -4° C to 60° C (-4°F to 140°F) and withstand 3G of vibration or 30G of shock on a mountain as high as 2000m or in a jungle with 95% humidity.
+This CEP7 has been tested to operate in -4° C to 60° C (-4°F to 140°F) and withstand 3G of vibration or 30G of shock on a mountain as high as 2000m or in a jungle with 95% humidity.
 Reliability under every conceivable environmental condition is built into the design of the CEP7 electronic overload relay.

 Selectable tripping class

 With today’s lighter T-frame motors, Class 10 overload relays (relays that trip within 10 seconds of a locked rotor condition) have become the industry standard.